=== cross-fields Queries

 }

-field has a boost of 2
+<1> The title field has a boost of 2, while the description field

-has the default boost of 1
+has the default boost of 1.

 The advantage of being able to boost individual fields should be weighed